DrOncala/hybrid_quarkonia/README.md

 <summary><b>Sources folder</b></summary>

 - **`_equations.m`**
-  Contains the Schrödinger equations that describe each state.
+  Contains the Schrödinger equations that describe each state.  and definition of  matricial potentials needed for each state.
-  These functions are used by the main files.
+  These functions are called by the main files.

+- **`potential.m`**
+  Definition of static potentials used.

 - **`_.m`**
-  Description.
+  Numerical methods to compuete eigenvalues and eigenfunctions for shroedinger equations with matricial mxm dimension potentials and non diaganal terms.
+  These functions are called by `_equations.m`.

 </details>